Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments: Evaluation

-Both baselines (\emph{S-LoRA} and \emph{$\mu$Serve}) have huge tail latency that increases over time due to the queuing bottlenecks.
-These designs have non-operational TTFT latencies.
-With FIFO scheduling (\emph{S-LoRA}) the requests at the tail are the short ones blocked by the earlier longer requests, while with SJF scheduling (\emph{$\mu$Serve}) the requests at the tail are the long ones starved by the prioritization of shortest requests.
-Our proposed scheduling policy (\emph{ChameleonNoCache}) is very effective: it removes both head-of-line blocking effects and starvation, leading to much lower tail latencies.
+Both \emph{S-LoRA} and \emph{S-LoRA}+SJF have large tail latencies that increase over time due to the queuing bottlenecks.
+Their TTFT latencies amply violate the SLO.
+With FIFO scheduling (\emph{S-LoRA}), the requests at the tail are short ones blocked by the earlier long ones, while with SJF scheduling (\emph{S-LoRA+SJF}), the requests at the tail are long ones starved by the prioritization of short requests.
+Our proposed scheduling policy (\emph{ChameleonNoCache}) is very effective: it removes both HoL blocking effects and starvation, leading to much lower tail latencies.
+Finally, by integrating our caching approach, the TTFT latency reduces further.

-The results in the figure are also aligned with observations from earlier experiments: to achieve the full performance potential the system needs to integrate both scheduling and caching approaches, as \emph{\system{}} has the lowest tail latency.
+\textbf{2.
+Characterizing the Scheduling Policies.} To understand why the \system{} Scheduler outperforms the other schedulers, we measure the time that requests spent waiting in the queues before they are served.
+In Figure~\ref{fig:queuedelays} we plot the average queuing delays per request size category, as identified by \emph{\system{}} (small, medium, and large), and for the three scheduling policies, i.e. \emph{S-LoRA's FIFO}, \emph{SJF}, and the \emph{\system{}} Scheduler.
+We see that FIFO introduces relatively uniform absolute queuing delays.
+However, for small requests, queuing delays account for 28.6\% of their E2E latency.
+On the other hand, the SJF scheduler prioritizes small requests, creating long queuing delays for large requests.
+Finally, the Chameleon scheduler substantially reduces queuing delays for all request types, bringing delays to below 8\% of the requests' E2E for all sizes.

-\textbf{Caching Policies.} Figure~\ref{fig:res5a} shows the normalized P99 TTFT latency for requests of different adapter ranks with different caching policies at medium system load (8 RPS).
-We run the baseline system without an adapter cache (\emph{S-LoRA}) and our proposed adapter cache mechanism with different replacement policies. \emph{LRU} is a simple replacement policy found in conventional hardware caches: the least recently used adapter is evicted from the cache. \emph{FairShare} uses our mechanism to consider adapter's recency, frequency, and size while assigning each of the three knobs the same weight.
-Finally, \emph{\system{}Cache} tunes the weights for the three knobs based on our extensive profiling (Section~\ref{sec:cache}).
+\textbf{3.
+Caching Policies.} We now compare different replacement policies for our proposed adapter cache.
+Specifically, \emph{LRU} evicts from the cache the least recently used adapter. \emph{FairShare} follows our proposed approach of considering the adapter's recency, frequency, and size, but assigns the same weight to all three knobs.
+Finally, \emph{\system} uses our proposed algorithm, where the weights of the three knobs are tuned based on our extensive profiling (Section~\ref{sec:cache}).